-Grilling season for me, starts with the thermometer starts reading about 40 degrees.
+Grilling season for me, starts when the outside thermometer reads about 40 degrees.
 And chicken is often the most frequent grilling choice.
 Not only does the grill give chicken breasts a great flavor (and very cool grill marks if you follow my technique), but the it makes kitchen clean up so much easier…and as a lazy man at heart, I appreciate that more than anything.
-At its core, grilling chicken breasts is not really any different than pan searing them.
+While chicken breasts are among the most common meals around, people are still a bit nervous about cooking them.
+Add the open flame of the grill, and it only ups the ante!
+Since chicken breast is so lean, it is pretty easy to over cook them and dry them out.
+So, just like on the stove top, when you grill chicken breasts, you start out with very high heat, and cook them quickly.
+The speed helps to keep them from drying out, and the high heat, especially on the grill, gives the chicken a great extra layer of flavor.
 Just learn these techniques and they’ll come out tender, juicy and flavorful every time.

 Keys to Perfectly Grilled Chicken Breasts